Affiliate Marketing VS. Freelancing

 iTalki -

-iTalki is an one on one language learning platform, where teachers teach students to speak different languages.
+iTalki is an one-on-one language learning platform, where teachers teach students to speak different languages.

 On the other hand, if you have a degree or certification, you can apply to become a professional iTalki teacher.
+Either way, both positions can be considered freelance work.

 Fiverr